mdsimon2/RPi-CamillaDSP/README.md

 # RPi-CamillaDSP
-Guidance on setting up CamillaDSP on a RPi
+Guidance on setting up CamillaDSP on a Raspberry Pi